guneeshvats/Y86-64-Processor/README.md

 This repository contains both a sequential model as well as a 5 stage pipelined model.

+Instructions on running this repo are given below:

 ## Features:
 - Procesor frequency of 1GHz
 - Harvard style memeory design with seperate data and instruction memeory.